 In conjunction for gap filling (see more about gap fillers here), an automotive primer can make a model or miniature resilient to damage because how “sticky” or adhesive it is to the surface.

 Be Careful with Cheap Primers

 A word of caution about using cheap primers that are not designed for miniature and scale modeling work.
 Cheaper primers, e.g., automotive or outdoor furniture primers, are formulated to cover surface fast.
 This means that these primers are created to spray-on in thick layers.

-A single coat of automative or wood furniture primer, especially aerosol delivered primers, will quickly obscure fine details on a scale model or wargaming miniature.
+A single coat of automotive or wood furniture primer, especially aerosol delivered primers, will quickly obscure fine details on a scale model or wargaming miniature.

 Although I mentioned this is attribute of cheaper primers is advantageous for 3D prints (which have fine build layer lines you want to hide), or large terrain pieces; for miniatures that have small details, including high resolution resin 3D prints, I would suggest you avoid non-hobby grade primers for miniature painting.

 For painting miniatures, choose a primer that you can apply in thin coats.
 Not only does thinly applying primer help you avoid covering up fine detail, these modeling primers give you a lot of control over how much you want to apply at a time.